What is resistance training?

 Women who perform resistance training build lean muscle, giving a ‘toned’ appearance, as well as achieving strength and bone density benefits as mentioned above.

 - Increases bone density

 This means bones remain stronger and healthier for longer – and reduces the risk of developing osteoporosis and other degenerative diseases.

 - Increases strength

-By maintaining your strength, you are able to remain independent and continue to enjoy day to day leisure activities such as gardening, outdoor walks, tennis and so on!
+By maintaining your strength, you are able to remain independent and continue to enjoy day-to-day leisure activities such as gardening, outdoor walks, tennis, and so on!

-- Leads to a toned appearance
+- This leads to a toned appearance

 - Improves the efficiency of metabolism

-Muscle uses more energy at rest than fat – therefore the more muscle you have, the higher your ‘resting (basal) metabolic rate’ (the energy you burn at rest), which may also aid in fat loss.
+Muscle uses more energy at rest than fat – therefore the more muscle you have, the higher your ‘resting (basal) metabolic rate (the energy you burn at rest), which may also aid in fat loss.